pyrocms/pyrocms-docs/content/plugins/streams/parameter-variables.md

 # Parameter Variables

-<p>As a convenience feature, PyroStreams allows you to pass commonly-used variables in parameters using a special bracket syntax.
+<p>As a convenience feature, Streams allows you to pass commonly-used variables in parameters using a special bracket syntax.
 For example, if you wanted to use the third URI segment in a parameter, you could use the <strong>[segment_3]</strong> plugin variable like this:</p>

 <pre class="prettify"><code class="language-html">{{noparse}}{{ streams:single stream="bands" id="[segment_3]" }}{{/noparse}}</code></pre>